Baishaki-sfdc/SoundCloud-DataExploration-SQL/README.md

-# Spotify-Postgre SQL _Data Analysis
+# Spolify-Postgre SQL _Data Analysis

 This  project aims to assist the Spotify Digital Music Store in </br>
 optimizing business opportunities and addressing various business-related questions.